xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 ---
 layout: single
-title: 'Locating the kernel32.dll base address using x86 Assembly'
+title: 'Constructing a win32 reverse tcp shellcode - pt .1 - Locating the kernel32.dll base address'
 description: 'This blog post shows how to locate the kernel32.dll base address using winDbg debugger and x86 assembly language'
 date: 2021-07-07
 classes: wide